henryrobbins/dmtools/docs/tutorials/python.rst

     (base) Name-Of-Machine:scripts Name-Of-User$ ls
     (base) Name-Of-Machine:scripts Name-Of-User$

 Now, let's create our first Python script!
-Here, we will assume you have downloaded the recommended text editor, `VS Code`_.
 Rather than opening VS Code in the traditional way you open applications, we will open it from the terminal.
 This is because it will automatically put the files we create in the working directory which will prevent us from running into issues when trying to